• Skip to primary navigation

 The cake border

-• After that, I completed the borders.
-I used my extruder tool to piped out the rope border for my bottom tier.
-For the top tier, I formed the round balls borders by hand.
-All these were attached to the Star Wars Lego cake with shortening.
+• For the bottom tier, use the extruder tool to piped out the rope border for my bottom tier.
+For the top tier, form round balls by hand and arrange them into a border all around the base of the tier.
+Hold them in place on the cake with shortening.

-• As for the lightsabers, I rolled some blue, red, and green fondant into thin strips.
-And then wrapped a thin piece of grey rectangle on one end each.
-I placed these on the front side of the cake.
-One was on the top tier, one on the second tier, and one on the board.
+• As for the lightsabers roll some blue, red, and green fondant into thin strips.
+And then wrap a thin piece of grey rectangle on one end each.
+Place these on the front side of the cake.
+Place one on the top tier, one on the second tier, and one on the board.

 Reader Interactions